 SpaceX has had some incredible highs and lows.
-Founded in 2002, the company has become a key player in rocket missions and accomplished founder Elon Musk's goal of getting space travel back on track after NASA's relative radio silence during recent years.
+Founded in 2002, the company has become a key player in rocket missions and accomplished founder Elon Musk's goal of getting U.S. space travel back on track after NASA ended the shuttle program.

-Here's a recap of some of the space company's most important rocket launches to date, as well as a look ahead at what's in store for future launches that will take humans to the Moon, Mars, and beyond.
+Here's a recap of some of the company's most important rocket launches, landings, payloads, and tests to date – as well as a look ahead at what's in store for future launches that will take humans to the Moon, Mars, and beyond.

 1. The first successful flight of Falcon 1

 Things didn't start off smoothly for SpaceX.
-Its first rocket, Falcon 1, only lasted one minute on its first launch.
+The first launch of its first rocket, the Falcon 1, lasted only one minute.
 The second and third attempts also failed.

 2. The Dragon spacecraft returns to Earth